Komarolu

-Komarolu is a Mandal in Prakasam district of the Indian state of Andhra Pradesh.
-It is the mandal headquarters of komarolumandal in Markapur revenue division.
+Komarolu is a village in Prakasam district of the Indian state of Andhra Pradesh.
+It is the mandal headquarters of Ardhaveedu mandal in Markapur revenue division.

 Geography

 Komarolu is located at 15.2667°N 79.0000°E. It has an average elevation of 249 metres (820 feet).

 Komarolu is a mandal with several villages named as Taticherla, Akkapalle, Pottipalle, Nallaguntla etc.

 Demographics

 According to the Indian census, 2011, the demographic details of Komarolu mandal is as follows: